Choosing the Right Breeder

 Tipsy Rabbit TopPup Swifty from 101 spots litter female german shorthaired pointer puppy with hot pink harness riding in car

-Trust, Transparency, and Happy Tails
+Trust, Transparency, and Happy Tails...the Tipsy Rabbit Approach

 At the end of the day, we want you to feel confident, excited, and prepared.
 Whether this is your first GSP or your fifth, we’re here to share what we know, cheer you on, and help raise a dog that’s not just beautiful—but well-bred, well-loved, and truly ready for the adventures ahead.